BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: BOTH2Hands Algorithm

 \subsection{Text-hand motion diffusion}

-For text-conditioned hand synthesis, we extract the local position from mocap data and turn them into rotation 6D.
-Then we discard body rotation, keeping hand rotation 6D as ground truth, the calculation process is defined below:
+For text-conditioned hand synthesis, we use IK to extract the local positions and rotations 6D from FK motion results.
+Then we discard body rotations, keeping hand rotations 6D as ground truth, the calculation process is defined below:

 where $\textbf{M}$ is the full body motion aligned with text condition, $IK(\cdot)$ is inverse kinematics process and $Cat(\cdot,\cdot)$ is concatenate operation.
-For joint positions, we first use FK to calculate the $52$ absolute joint positions, then we can obtain hand joints in the origin of the coordinate system by subtracting the positions of their respective wrist for each hand joint:
+For joint positions, we first use FK to calculate the $52$ absolute joint positions.
+Then we can obtain hand joints in the origin of the coordinate system by subtracting the positions of their respective wrist for each hand joint:

 We define these rotation and position groups as local hands parameters ($\textbf{x}_{T}\in \mathbb{R}^{T \times 30 \times 9}$).